-As we see, the concept of seeing something and then saying something is so important because there are so many opportunities to spoil a potential disaster.
+We recognize the importance of reporting suspicious actions in preventing incidents.
 But what can one do when after all measures have been taken to prevent a tragedy and it still occurs?

 There will never be a solution to permanently ending violence in the workplace.
 There are ways; however, to protect oneself from an armed intruder and mitigate mass causalities through training, planning, and drilling.

 Ideally, if you can have a professional in the field train your staff, that is the best start.
 But, planning can begin without training.

 - Plans can come in the form of procedures.
 To read further about where to start when developing a plan in the workplace, please read, “Preparing for the Lone Wolf Attack: The Building Blocks of Planning for an Active Shooter in the Workplace.”

 - Plans can also come in the form of taking action in the event of an actual active shooter situation.